Talk Money Week is an initiative introduced by the Money & Pensions Service (‘MaPS’) in 2020 to get people talking about money and their finances.

 Talking about money at work

-Employers can get involved with Talk Money Week Use by using the participation pack from MaPS.
+Employers can get involved with Talk Money Week by using the participation pack from MaPS.
 The pack promotes visibility of the initiative and helps kickstart conversations about money.
-By talking more openly about money in the workplace, it will help to break down the taboo and help employees gain confidence to seek support about their finances if they need it.
+By talking more openly about money in the workplace, it'll help to break down the taboo and help employees gain confidence to seek support about their finances if they need it.

 By talking about money in the workplace, employers can help employees to: